-Figure AC.7.9.4-1 depicts a signalling flow diagram for establishing an application data channel from DC application server to DCMTSI UE, providing interworking of application data channel to MTSI UE via DC application server.
+Figure AC.7.9.4-1 depicts a signalling flow diagram for establishing an application data channel between DC application server and a DCMTSI UE, providing interworking of application data channel to MTSI UE via DC application server.
+The involved network entities (e.g., IMS AS, DCSF, NEF) are part of the terminating network.

-The DC AS initiates the procedure of application data channel setup between the serving network of the DCMTSI UE and the DCMTSI UE (terminating side) and the terminating DCMTSI UE sends the data channel application media to the DC AS.
-The DC AS performs the necessary interworking actions on the application media for the originating MTSI UE.
+The application data channel is setup between the DC AS and the DCMTSI UE (terminating side).
+The the terminating DCMTSI UE sends the data channel application media to the DC AS, which performs the necessary interworking actions on the application media for the originating MTSI UE.